What are the signs of a toxic workplace?

 If you have been harassed or discriminated against, you may want to consider taking matters further by negotiating a settlement agreement, or – as a last resort – by going to an employment tribunal.

 If you decide to negotiate a settlement agreement, it is always advisable to seek independent legal advice before you start.
-This ensures you get professional advice about your case and can maximise the amount you could receive from your employer.
+This ensures you get professional advice about your case and can maximise how much you could receive from your employer.

 Next steps